scjane/docker.github.io/docker-cloud/installing-cli.md

 $ export DOCKERCLOUD_NAMESPACE=myorganization
 ```

-You can also set the `DOCKERCLOUD_NAMESPACE` variable before each CLI command.
+You can also set the `DOCKERCLOUD_NAMESPACE` variable before each CLI command,
 for example:

 ```none